elcheco/nette-phinx-bridge/readme.md

 [![License](https://img.shields.io/badge/license-New%20BSD-blue.svg)](https://github.com/elcheco/nette-phinx-bridge/blob/master/license.md)

 Extension integrating Phinx commands to contributte/console in Nette Framework using the framework's config file.

+Note:
+Inspired by (https://github.com/banyacz/phinx-nette-bridge), but updated to latest libraries versions of Nette DI, Phinx and Contribute Console as the author does not communicate.

 Requirements